 When choosing salt, kosher salt is the preferred salt of most pitmasters and chefs.
 Kosher salt has larger grains than other salts and because it contains anti-caking agents, it won’t stick together.
 Mortons is the most popular brand of kosher salt and it can be found in most grocery stores.
 Diamond Crystal is another popular choice of kosher salt and is a best seller on Amazon.
 Check the latest price here.

 If you’re smoking a brisket in an electric smoker, finish the brisket in the oven to harden the bark.
-The disadvantage of using an electric smoker is the temperature will only go so far.
-For this reason, it’s difficult to get a crispy chicken skin or a firm brisket bark.
+The disadvantage of using an electric smoker is the temperature will only go as high as 275°F. For this reason, it’s difficult to get a crispy chicken skin or a firm brisket bark.
 The way around this problem is to place the brisket in the oven unwrapped for 10-minutes just before slicing.

 More brisket articles: